-We have analysed the extent to which the Italian tax-benefit system provides income support to those affected by the economic shutdown at the beginning of the COVID-19 pandemic.
+We have analysed the extent to which the Italian tax-benefit system provides a support of income for those affected by the economic shut-down at the onset of the COVID-19 pandemic.
+Our paper offers a scenario rather than a forecast and it provides a reference point against which one can evaluate the development of the economic situation and the new policies that will be implemented.

-In order to assess the impact of both the existing and the newly designed benefits on household income, counterfactual scenarios are simulated with EUROMOD, the EU-wide microsimulation model, integrated with information from the activity sectors subject to the economic shutdown.
+In order to assess the impact of the existing and newly designed benefits on household income, counterfactual scenarios are simulated by using EUROMOD, the EU-wide microsimulation model, integrated with information from the activity sectors subject to the economic shutdown.